-12. The purpose of the programme of action is to facilitate the application of a comprehensive response in support of refugees and countries particularly affected by a large refugee movement, a protracted refugee situation, or in other contexts as may be appropriate.
+12. In line with the New York Declaration for Refugees and Migrants, the purpose of the programme of action is to facilitate the application of a comprehensive response in support of refugees and countries particularly affected by a large refugee movement, a protracted refugee situation, or in other contexts as may be appropriate.
 It consists of two subparts: